Red-Studio-Ragnarok/Valkyrie/README.md

 - `MathHelper` was optimized by using [Jafama](https://github.com/jeffhain/jafama)
 - `RenderGlobal#setupTerrain` was optimized removing unnecessary duplication and merging of the chunk to update queue and optimizing the iteration process
 - `RenderGlobal#getRenderChunkOffset` was optimized with bitwise operations which improve its speed, which helps with making `RenderGlobal#setupTerrain` faster
+- `WorldVertexBufferUploader#draw` was optimized by keeping track of the index of the current element in the post-render loop making it O(n) instead of O(n^2)
-- `ModelRenderer#render` was optimized by using a rotation matrix thus reducing OpenGL calls which slightly improve performance on complex models
+- `ModelRenderer#render` was optimized by using a rotation matrix thus reducing OpenGL calls, which slightly improve performance on complex models

 </details>